shreya-shetty-ujire/SnapGram-Application/README.md

 3. **Open the application.properties file** located in src/main/resources/ in your backend project.
    - Configure the PostgreSQL connection by adding your credentials in application.properties:

-   - **application.properties**
+   **application.properties**
-   - **PostgreSQL Database Configuration**: Replace yourusername and yourpassword with your actual PostgreSQL credentials.
+   - PostgreSQL Database Configuration: Replace yourusername and yourpassword with your actual PostgreSQL credentials.

       ```properties
       spring.datasource.url=jdbc:postgresql://localhost:5432/snapgram        # Database URL